ajcompany14151-art/the-dev/README.md

 Transform natural language descriptions into complete Next.js applications with TypeScript and Tailwind CSS.
 No templates, no restrictions.

 **🎯 Unlimited Free AI Generation**
-Powered by Grok 4 during beta.
-Generate as many applications as you need without hitting usage limits or paywalls.
+Powered by Google's Gemini 2.5 Flash.
+Generate as many applications as you need without hitting usage limits or paywalls using your own API key.

 **✨ No AI Boilerplate**
 Clean, idiomatic Next.js code without generic AI patterns.
 Every generation feels intentional, structured, and ready for real-world projects.